Cal Ripken Jr.: Legacy

 Billy and Cal Ripken are one of only four two-brother combinations in major league history to play second base/shortstop on the same club.
 The others are Garvin and Granny Hamner for the Philadelphia Phillies in 1945; the twins Eddie and Johnny O'Brien with the Pittsburgh Pirates in the mid-1950s, and Frank and Milt Bolling for the Detroit Tigers in 1958.

 On January 9, 2007, Ripken was elected to the Hall of Fame, appearing on 537 out of 545 of the ballots cast (98.53%), eight votes short of a unanimous selection.
-His percentage is the sixth-highest in history, behind Mariano Rivera (100%), Derek Jeter (99.75%), Ken Griffey Jr. (99.32%), Tom Seaver (98.84%), and Nolan Ryan (98.79%).
+His percentage is the sixth-highest in history, behind Mariano Rivera (100%), Derek Jeter and Ichiro Suzuki (99.75%), Ken Griffey Jr. (99.32%), Tom Seaver (98.84%), and Nolan Ryan (98.79%).
 Tony Gwynn, who was appearing on his first ballot as well, was chosen alongside Ripken.
 Both Hall of Fame-Elects were formally inducted on July 29, 2007.
 The induction ceremony was attended by a record 75,000 people including special guests of Ripken: John Travolta, Kelly Preston, Steve Geppi, and Ron Shapiro (Ripken's agent during his career).

 Ripken has received several tributes outside of baseball.
 On September 23, 2001, the NASCAR Winston Cup series and MBNA renamed the fall race at Dover International Speedway in Dover, Delaware, naming the race the MBNA Cal Ripken Jr. 400.
 The race paid tribute to the legacy of Ripken, who was in attendance greeting the competing drivers as they crossed the stage during driver introductions.
 Driver Bobby Labonte had a special paint scheme on his #18 Interstate Batteries car featuring Baltimore Orioles colors along with Ripken's retirement seal.
 The race was won by Dale Earnhardt Jr., who was then driving the #8 car.
 The race was also the first race held after the September 11, 2001, attacks as the race scheduled for Loudon a week earlier had been postponed in the wake of the attacks.
 On March 30, 2008, I-395's eastern branch in Baltimore, from I-95 to Conway Street, was named Cal Ripken Way.

-Because of Ripken's success during his career, he became a prominent advertising figure, appearing in advertisements for brands such as Nike, Chevrolet, True Value Hardware, Wheaties, PowerAde, and other companies, some of which were small, Maryland businesses.
+Because of Ripken's success during his career, he became a prominent advertising figure, appearing inich advertisements for brands such as Nike, Chevrolet, True Value Hardware, Wheaties, PowerAde, and other companies, some of which were small, Maryland businesses.
 These advertisements would often stress Ripken's "dependability, durability, and wholesomeness", linking that to their product.
 Ripken became an emblem to Americans through his hard work, loyalty to the Orioles, and his charity off the field.